Skippers can take the course that suits their experience, or work through the scheme step by step.

 Sailing to Day Skipper Practical standard. * See note

 Minimum sea time (within 10 years of exam).
-30 days, two days as skipper, 800 miles, 12 night hours.
-Yachtmaster Theory, VHF or SRC Radio Operators certificate, First Aid Certificate
+30 days, two days as skipper, 800 miles (half of which must be tidal), 12 night hours, Yachtmaster Theory, SRC/GMDSS Radio Operators Certificate, First Aid Certificate

 50 days seatime, 5 days as skipper, 2500miles (half of which must be tidal), 5 passages over 60 miles including two overnight and two as skipper.
 Yachtmaster Theory, First Aid Certificate, VHF license

 Canary Sail are an official RYA training centre and are able to offer all courses from Competent Crew

 through to Yachtmaster Preparation.
 We can only offer the final Yachtmaster exams by prior arrangement.

 * Note: All prospective skippers should understand that without the required theoretical knowledge, it is